 The adrenal glands are the main stress control system of the body.
 Adrenal Fatigue is a decrease in the adrenal glands' ability to carry out this normal function.
 It is commonly caused by chronic stress from any source (including emotional, physical, mental, or environmental) that exceeds the body's capacity to adjust appropriately to the demands placed on it.
 Adrenal Fatigue has a broad spectrum of non-specific yet often debilitating symptoms.
 The onset of this disease is often slow and insidious.

-Stressors that can lead to Adrenal Fatigue include anger, chronic illness, depression, surgery, high sugar intake, over exercise, sleep deprivation, just to mention a few.
+Stressors that can lead to Adrenal Fatigue include anger, chronic illness, depression, surgery, high sugar intake, over exercise, and sleep deprivation, just to mention a few.
 One of the most commonly overlooked causes of Adrenal Fatigue is chronic or severe infection.
-Such infection can occur sub-clinically with no obvious signs at all.
+Such infections can occur sub-clinically with no obvious signs at all.
 Parasitic and bacterial infections including Giardia and H. pylori are often the main culprits.
-Not to be missed is a tooth that has had root canal work done but still contains germs that secrete toxins chronically.
+Often overlooked can be a tooth that has had root canal work done but still contains germs that secrete toxins chronically.

-Signs and symptoms of Adrenal Fatigue include tendency to gain weight, especially around the waist, and inability to lose it; high frequency of the flu and other respiratory diseases where symptoms tend to last longer than usual; a tendency to tremble when under pressure; reduced sex drive; lightheadedness when rising from a supine position; brain fog; lack of energy in the afternoon; reliance on coffee to get the day started; craving for salty and fatty food; chronic pain of unknown origin; and feeling better during a vacation.
+Signs and symptoms of Adrenal Fatigue include tendency to gain weight, especially around the waist, and inability to lose it; high frequency of the flu and other respiratory diseases where symptoms tend to last longer than usual; a tendency to tremble when under pressure; reduced sex drive; lightheadedness when rising from a supine position; brain fog; lack of energy in the afternoon; reliance on coffee to get the day started; cravings for salty and fatty foods; chronic pain of unknown origin; and feeling better during a vacation.
 None of the signs or symptoms by themselves can definitively diagnose Adrenal Fatigue.
-When taken as a group, these signs and symptoms do form a specific Adrenal Fatigue syndrome or picture that of a person under stress.
+When taken as a group, these signs and symptoms do form a picture of a person under stress with Adrenal Fatigue Syndrome.

 Stage 2: Resistance Response.
 With chronic or severe stress, the adrenals eventually are unable to keep up with the body's demand for cortisol.
 Normal daily functions can be carried out, but the sense of fatigue is pronounced at the end of each day as the body needs more rest than usual to recover.
 Despite a full night's rest, the body does not feel refreshed in the morning.
 Anxiety starts to set in, and the person becomes easily irritable.
 Insomnia becomes more common, as it takes longer to fall asleep.
 There is also frequent awakening as well.
 Infections can become more recurrent.
 PMS and menstrual irregularities surface, and symptoms suggestive of hypothyroidism (such as sensations of feeling cold and a sluggish metabolism) become prevalent.